microsoft/StoreBroker/Documentation/USAGE.md

    previous attempts result in an error code within the list of values in `$global:SBAutoRetryErrorCodes`.
    Defaults to `5`

+ **`$global:SBDefaultTransferConnectionLimit`** - [int] The default number of concurrent connections that the Azure Storage Data Movement Library will use when transferring application packages and listing media metadata (screenshots/trailers). _In general, you should never need to modify this unless you're running multiple concurrent StoreBroker processes on the same machine._
+   Defaults to `[Environment]::ProcessorCount * 8`

 ### Common Switches

 All commands support the `-Verbose` switch in the event that you want fine-grained detail